JumaJuiceTime/TheHundredSaints/Classes/Klerikos.md

 **Monotheism:** Only One True God exists, and His name is ineffable.
 Other religions worship personifications of divine aspects of God or the anointed saints.

 **Sanctity of life:** Sentient life is sacred.
-Clerics must protect the innocent with all means available.
+Klerikos must protect the innocent with all means available.

 ===== Detect Holy Magic Items =====